 Finally, we can see that the Pro Breeze is slightly lighter, but this shouldn’t really matter in a mini dehumidifier.
 The DOUHE also has the added benefit of looking more stylish than the Pro Breeze 500ml.
 The higher extraction rate, larger water tank and LED lights make it the winner for us.

 The DOUHE 1000ml was well worth reviewing.
 We can see it considerably outperforms other units at this price point.
 It would be ideal for small spaces with mild damp problems.
 For moderate or serious damp and condensation issues, we highly recommend avoiding a mini dehumidifier and getting a larger more powerful unit.
-If this describes you, then please read our best dehumidifiers in 2021 guide.
+If this describes you, then please read our best dehumidifiers guide.
 We hope you find this Douhe 1000ml dehumidifier review useful, please feel free to contact us if you need further advice or have any questions.